 Changing the paradigm of land development and resource planning on indigenous land

-Extracting resources has impacts and benefits.
-Balance depends on their distribution among communities involved in the product life-cycle, from extraction to end use.
+Land development has both impacts and benefits.
+Balance depends on their distribution among the local communities involved.
 The idea behind La Grande Alliance is to tip the scale when it comes to benefits towards communities most affected by the impacts of development.
-Royalties, jobs, impact planning and mitigation, and product transformation are all ways to balance impacts with environmental, social and financial benefits.
+Improved connectivity and transportation, training and jobs, as well as impact planning and mitigation are all ways to balance impacts with environmental, social and financial benefits.

 Development and Eeyou Istchee

-The two concepts are often seen as successive and opposing: development arrives, the environment is damaged, and we remediate.
-Through La Grande Alliance, the governments involved want to flip this notion on its head: Development and protection can co-exist from the start, and can even benefit each other when they do.
+Development and environmental protection are two concepts that are often seen as opposing.
+Through La Grande Alliance, the governments involved want to challenge and change this view: Development and protection can – and should – co-exist from the start to ensure long term sustainability of projects and limit adverse impacts as much as possible.
 The process of determining which protected areas are necessary to preserve habitat, water bodies or to maintain a cultural landmark is conducted by land users and local communities, as they are the ones who know the land.
 Once managed, communities can then direct developers towards areas that have been identified as available for development, as long as it meets the social and environmental criteria as defined in the James Bay and Northern Quebec Agreement.